devspace-sh/devspace/docs/pages/cli/configuration/reference.md

   force: false                      # bool     | Force deleting and re-creating Kubernetes resources during deployment (Default: false)
   timeout: 180                      # int      | Timeout to wait for pods to start after deployment (Default: 180)
   tillerNamespace: ""               # string   | Kubernetes namespace to run Tiller in (Default: "" = same a deployment namespace)
-  devSpaceValues: true              # bool     | If DevSpace CLI should replace images overrides and values.yaml before deploying (Default: true)
+  devSpaceValues: true              # bool     | If DevSpace should replace images overrides and values.yaml before deploying (Default: true)
   valuesFiles:                      # string[] | Array of paths to values files
   - ./chart/my-values.yaml          # string   | Path to a file to override values.yaml with
   values: {}                        # struct   | Any object with Helm values to override values.yaml during deployment